 if you're diabetic, does blood sugar go up if you don't eat for a long amount of time?

-Posted 3 years ago in Diabetes by FlyPhantom
+Posted 3 years ago in Other by FlyPhantom

 Mine does.
 The liver converts its glycogen stores to glucose when you don't eat, but because you're diabetic, you don't have enough accessible insulin to keep blood sugar level.